saratona/KSQLDB/README.md

 CREATE STREAM wikipedia WITH (kafka_topic='wikipedia.parsed', value_format='AVRO');
  ```

-This demo creates other two streams: `WIKIPEDIANOBOT` and `WIKIPEDIABOT` which respectively filter for bot = falase and bot = true that suggests if the change at the Wikipedia page was made by a bot or not.
+This demo creates other two streams: `WIKIPEDIANOBOT` and `WIKIPEDIABOT` which respectively filter for bot = false and bot = true that suggests if the change at the Wikipedia page was made by a bot or not.

 ```sql
 CREATE STREAM wikipedianobot AS SELECT *, (length->new - length->old) AS BYTECHANGE FROM wikipedia WHERE bot = false AND length IS NOT NULL AND length->new IS NOT NULL AND length->old IS NOT NULL;